 Compared to movies or sports, all you need for TV shows is some fairly good picture quality and good handling of reflections.
 This requires having a good finish and being bright enough to be clear even on very bright afternoons.
+It can also be good to have a wide viewing angle so you don't have any issues enjoying your shows in a wide living room or when moving about.
 Obviously, you can get a better picture quality if you spend more, but if your usage is mainly focused on TV shows, you can get a very suitable set for a very reasonable price.

 Best TV for Watching TV Shows

 The best TV for watching TV shows we've tested is the LG C7 OLED.
 It has the great picture quality commonly found on OLED TVs and handles reflections very well.